In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 When it comes to choosing what niche to focus on, stick with super relevant and closely related niche.
 Always!

-So to help you decide clearly, I prepared three niche relevant factors when deciding what to do with an expired domain.
+So to help you decide clearly, I prepared three niche relevant factors when deciding what to do with an aged domain.

 ● Super relevant niche (Highly recommended)

-Let’s say the expired domain was a site about “weight loss” specifically, then use this as an affiliate site for products like weight loss supplements for maximum results.
+Let’s say the aged domain was a site about “weight loss” specifically, then use this as an affiliate site for products like weight loss supplements for maximum results.

 ● Closely related niche (Recommended)